This baked rigatoni is full of ground turkey, veggies and – most importantly – cheesy goodness!

 - 1 pound rigatoni

-- 1 can of your favorite spaghetti sauce
+- 1-24 ounce jar of your favorite spaghetti sauce

 - While the pasta is cooking, heat a drizzle of oil in a large pan.
-Crumble the ground turkey into a pan and cook on medium heat until it’s no longer pink.
+Crumble the ground turkey into the pan and cook on medium heat until it’s no longer pink.
 Salt and pepper to taste.

 - Add onion and garlic, cook for 3 minutes.